mortaen/URL-Checker/README.md

 # URL-Checker

+### This app lets you check if the input text matches the format of a url and whether the url is present in the provided database.

-to add the mock database, add a `db.json` file and with the following structure
+To add the mock database, add a `db.json` file and with the following structure

 ```
 {